-- If the MSDP storage server has multiple load balancing servers attached to it, the storage server and the load balancing media servers should be NetBackup 10.0 to successfully encrypt the data in transit.
-If some of these servers (storage server or load balancing media servers) are not DTE capable (older than 10.0), data may flow in plain text and job will always pass, even if DTE was not honored. - In case of mixed environment, where either storage server or even one of the load balancing media servers is of version earlier than 10.0, the following configuration is required in order to honor end-to-end encryption: - DTE should be enabled from NetBackup side based on the DTE configuration settings - global / media server / client DTE mode - Encryption should be enabled from MSDP side using the ENCRYPTION flag in pd.conf
+- If the MSDP storage server has multiple load balancing media servers attached to it and if the selected media server is 10.0.0.1 or later, the storage server must be 10.0.0.1 or later.
+Else, backup job fails.
+You must upgrade the 10.0 storage server to 10.0.0.1. - If the load balancing media server is 10.0 or earlier, the data may be transferred in plain text and job is always successful, even if DTE was to be honored.
+Ideally, you must have load balancing media servers and storage servers with 10.0.0.1 or later when DTE is enabled. - In case of mixed environment, where either storage server or even one of the load balancing media servers is of version earlier than 10.0, the following configuration is required in order to honor end-to-end encryption: - DTE should be enabled from NetBackup side based on the DTE configuration settings - global / media server / client DTE mode - Encryption should be enabled from MSDP side using the ENCRYPTION flag in pd.conf